Monday - Thursday

 We have achieved Level 3 Patient-Centered Medical Home (PCMH) recognition from the National Committee for Quality Assurance (NCQA)!
 The three-year recognition took effect in June, 2014.
 What is a patient-centered medical home?
 It’s a model of care where you will have greater access to your personal doctor who coordinates your care through all stages of life, no matter your age or specific needs.
 In a patient-centered medical home, YOU are the center of the healthcare team.
 Your team is headed by your primary care doctor and includes all the healthcare specialists who help coordinate your care.
 All team members communicate through a shared electronic medical record system called MyChart, which you can also access to review your health history, check test results, and more.
 As partners, you and your healthcare team share responsibility to ensure you receive the best possible healthcare.
 Learn more about a patient-centered medical home >>

-We are looking for a highly motivated, responsible, and caring medical assistant willing to work with all ages from infants to geriatrics.
-Responsibilities include greeting patients, taking vital signs and chief complaint, phone triage, referrals and prior authorizations, immunizations and injections, EKGs, nebulizer treatments, patient education, assisting physicians with procedures, and other duties as needed.
+We are looking for a highly motivated, responsible, and caring Certified Medical Assistant willing to work with all ages from infants to geriatrics.
+Responsibilities include: greeting patients, taking vital signs and chief complaint, phone triage, referrals and prior authorizations, immunizations and injections, EKGs, nebulizer treatments, patient education, assisting physicians with procedures, and other duties as needed.

 Colon cancer prevention